Frequently asked questions

 The Deer Valley Petroglyph Preserve is not affiliated with the National Park Service, Arizona State Parks, Maricopa County Regional Parks or City of Phoenix Parks.
 The preserve is owned by the Flood Control District of Maricopa County, and operated by Arizona State University.

 Please note the trail is not ADA accessible.
-The trail is a relatively flat, gravel walking path and is a quarter-mile long.
+The trail is a relatively flat, gravel walking path with a slight decline at the beginning, and is a quarter-mile long.

 The walking trail is a quarter-mile long and every visitor moves at their own pace.
 We recommend allowing for at least 90 minutes to fully experience all the preserve has to offer.
 The museum and trail can be completed in as little as 45 minutes, while some visitors spend the entire day.